-Firstly, take a deep breath and put down the box of salt.
+Firstly, take a deep breath and put down that box of salt!
 There are lots of ways to rescue over-salted food.
-Here are your options:

 1. Make More of Your Recipe